 How do I do laundry in the residence halls?

 Laundry facilities are located in each of the residence halls on campus.
-The washing machine and dryers have no additional costs to use for residential students.
+The Laundry rooms are open to all on-campus students and have no additional costs!

 Is there wireless internet in the residence halls?

 Yes, Ripon College has campus-wide Wi-Fi so there is no need to bring ethernet cables for your dorm room.

 Is there anything fun to do on campus?

 Of course!
 Most weekend nights there are programs sponsored by the College or student groups for students to attend.
 The Ripon After Dark programming series and our programming board, Ripon Live!, plan plenty of events through the year.
 There are also many programs that take place in the residence halls that are sponsored by the Residence Life office for you to hang out with other people that live in your building or meet new students from other areas of campus.
 Living on campus means that there is never a dull moment!